-Representative chip test results are shown for (a) A Rh+, (b) B Rh+, (c) AB Rh+ and (d) (e) O Rh+ blood types.
-These visualized results are clearly indicated by the red lines and the corresponding A, B, and Rh symbols on the top of the chip which label the antibody locations. (e) (f(ii)) Thalassemia samples with smaller RBCs and lower hematocrit were also successfully verified, displayed as a clear but shorter agglutinated RBC line compared to the (d) (f(i)) healthy blood sample.
+Representative chip test results are shown for (a) AB Rh+, (b) A Rh+, (c) B Rh+, and (d) O Rh+ blood types.
+These results are clearly visualized by the red lines corresponding to the A, B, and Rh symbols on the top of the chip.